 Perhaps the most straightforward kind of syncopation, this is ubiquitous in Western music, and occurs in “simple” time signatures with an even number of beats (think 2/2, 2/4, and 4/4 time).

 If you want to add a bit of interest to your 4/4-time composition, try emphasizing beats 2 and 4 instead, and seeing what happens!
 The beat does not technically change, but the dynamic accents do, creating a different feel.

 This one involves a musical “sleight-of-hand” to make the syncopation work.
-The strong beats are “masked” by using a tie, so the emphasis falls on the weak beats.
+The strong beats are “masked” by using a tie, so the emphasis falls on the normally weak beats.
 Take a look at the score below: while the note of the strong beat technically still exists, the beat itself – poof! – “disappears”.
 Here’s an example of such a syncopated rhythm.
 Can you spot the weak beat that gets emphasized?

 While suspension involves masking the beat, missed beat syncopation means omitting it entirely.

 In missed beat syncopation, the normally stressed beat isn’t shifted or split, but rather, replaced with a rest.

 Try to describe what happens to each weak beat as a result of this syncopation.

 This can best be described as a seeming shift in the beat, occurring when the stressed note falls between beats.
 Often, this is achieved by shifting the whole measure over by half a beat, so that the first note is half a beat long, therefore “skewing” the remainder of the measure.
 This is particularly popular in pop and rock music.

 This is also a rhythmic hallmark of ska and reggae music; the accented beats and the piano/guitar lines hit the offbeat “and”s, giving these genres their distinctive groove.